-A written copy of the attendance policy for each course is given to each student by the instructor at the beginning of each semester.
+The attendance policy for each course is included on syllabi and given to each student by the instructor at the beginning of each semester.
 This announcement shall indicate what penalties, if any, the instructor shall assess for specified numbers of student absences.